mammaldev/ng-mm-route/README.md

 # ng-mm-route

 An AngularJS module that creates a simple mechanism for robust role-based routing.
-The `mm.route` module contains a single provider named `mmRouteProvider` which in turn provides an `mmRoute` factory.
+The `mmRoute` module contains a single provider named `mmRouteProvider` which in turn provides an `mmRoute` factory.

 ## Installation